STudio26/HexagonalArchitecture/README.md

 The [HexagonalSplitted](HexagonalSplitted) folder includes the same code as the [Hexagonal](Hexagonal) folder but is organized into multiple classes.
-Additionally, it implements two adapters: one that returns a constant tax rate and another that retrieves the tax rate from a local file named taxrate.txt.
+Additionally, it implements two adapters: one that returns a constant tax rate and another that retrieves the tax rate from a local file named `taxrate.txt`.